When it comes to training shoes vs running shoes vs walking shoes, different physical activities call for the right athletic shoes for the job.

-There’s an athletic shoe design for just about every sport and activity ever invented and more; shoes for tennis, triathlon, tiddlywinks, weightlifting, wrestling, wood-chopping, bowling, badminton, ballet, cross-country, kabaddi, Quidditch – well, you get the idea.
+There’s a training shoe design for just about every sport and activity ever invented and more; shoes for tennis, triathlon, tiddlywinks, weightlifting, wrestling, wood-chopping, bowling, badminton, ballet, cross-country, kabaddi, Quidditch – well, you get the idea.
 (I’m not sure of some of these).

-However, a good pair of general purpose shoes can be used for multiple activities as well as looking good and often colorful as a casual sneaker.
+However, a good pair of general purpose cross training shoes can be used for multiple activities as well as looking good and often colorful as a casual sneaker.

-But if you are a dedicated sports person like a super keen runner or mad for table tennis then it’s best to get all the suitable gear including the appropriate footwear for that activity.
+But if you are a dedicated sports person like a super keen runner or mad for table tennis then it’s best to get all the suitable gear including the appropriate training shoe for that activity.

 Penny and I love all the training shoes in all their infinite variety.
-They make them so comfy these days.
+They make them so “fit for purpose” these days.
 What do you think and what are your favorite running, walking or training shoes?